Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-With BPPV, tiny calcium carbonate crystals, called otoconia (also known as canaliths), detach from the utricle in your inner ear and move into the semicircular canals instead.
+With BPPV, tiny calcium carbonate crystals, called canaliths, shift from one part of your inner ear to another.
+They move from the utricle (where they belong) to one of your semicircular canals inside the innermost part of your ear (where they don’t belong).
 When this happens, changes in your head position can trigger episodes of vertigo.

 The Epley maneuver treats BPPV, a type of vertigo.
 It moves displaced calcium crystals out of your semicircular canals.